kreijack/bombrowser/tests/TESTS.md

 - press the save button
 - reopen the Edit dates" dialog

-Expected result: the new date appears
+Expected result: the new date appears in the "edit code window"

 Passed: [X]